Civic Literacy and Caring through Philanthropy Education

 Teaching About the Civil Society Sector in Schools

-When economics is taught, the curriculum frequently does not directly discuss the 13% of the economy represented in the activities of the civil society sector as it does the value of government and manufacturing.
-The teacher often does not address the 20 billion volunteer hours each year, which add value to the economy and promotes our common community interests.
-The role of the nonprofit corporation as an integral part of the civic fabric, a citizen, is not discussed.
+When economics is taught, the curriculum should discuss the 13% of the economy represented in the activities of the civil society sector as it does the value of government and manufacturing.
+The teacher may address the 20 billion volunteer hours each year, which add value to the economy and promotes our common community interests.
+The role of the nonprofit corporation as an integral part of the civic fabric, a citizen, should be discussed.

-Education in civics often does not elaborate on the civil society sector as the source of new ideas that lead to social policy changes, or the civil society sector as the place that develops the skills that are needed for public discourse and democratic compromise.
-The relationships between social activism, a healthy democracy, and active engagement of citizens in government are seldom discussed.
+Education in civics must identify the civil society sector as the source of new ideas that lead to social policy changes, and the civil society sector as the place that develops the skills that are needed for public discourse and democratic compromise.
+We need to discuss the relationships between social activism, a healthy democracy, and active engagement of citizens in government.

-School-to-work programs often ignore the opportunities for employment in the civil society sector found by 12.5 million Americans, nearly one in 9.5 workers in the United States.
+School-to-work programs must introduce the opportunities for employment in the civil society sector found by 12.5 million Americans, nearly one in 9.5 workers in the United States.

 We have relied in the past on churches, families, friends and neighborhoods to teach children the value and significance of service and giving.
 We have assumed that our children know their heritage as citizens who do not need to be "empowered" by an outside agency, but who are born empowered as their inherent right of citizenship.
 It is sadly ironic that today, as emerging foreign democracies seek our assistance in establishing philanthropic traditions of their own, the traditional forces for teaching this ethic to children in the United States are eroding.